cypherpunk-academy/2064/en/069_2064_My combat robot, your combar robot.md

 He smiled and then said out loud: "The air is clear!
 You can come out."

 From behind the back seat of the car came a loud knock: "boom" Then again: "boom ... boom!"
-The driver whistled quietly a melody.
+The driver whistled a melody quietly.
 He looked over the rearview mirror to the rear seat and smiled.
-"Boom!" the back seat folded forward and Lasse put his head through the opening.
+"Boom!" the back seat folded forward, and Lasse put his head through the opening.
 He looked at the driver.
 He turned around and grinned, "We're out!"
 Lasse: "Geil!